-JFYNetWorks is a Boston-based non-profit blended learning implementation partner that works with high schools to help students meet state performance standards and get into college at the credit-earning level instead of non-credit remedial classes.
+JFYNetWorks is a Boston-based non-profit blended learning implementation partner that works with high schools and colleges to help students meet state performance standards and get into college at the credit-earning level instead of non-credit remedial classes.
 To date, the JFYNet blended learning program has provided instruction to more than 60,000 students and counting.

 Assessment and instruction are key